johan-bolmsjo/speak/doc/speak-spec.md

   fields and stay compatible with old encoded data.
 The encoded integer format is always the smallest possible.
 Similarly array sizes can be increased and still be compatible.
-- Nested message definitions are not allowed, this favours code generation for non-inheritance based languages.
-- There's no RPC mechanism.

 Syntax